snowtimber/aws-batch-gpu-processing-demo/README.md

 ## Enterprise Usage

-For information on how to use AWS Batch in an enterprise environment, including how developers can submit jobs to centralized compute environments using JSON files, see the [Enterprise Usage Guide](enterprise-batch/ENTERPRISE-USAGE.md).
+For information on how to use AWS Batch in an enterprise environment, including how developers can submit jobs to centralized compute environments using JSON files, we provide two approaches:

+1. **Shell Script Approach**: [Enterprise Usage Guide](enterprise-batch/ENTERPRISE-USAGE.md) - Uses shell scripts to simplify job definition and submission
+2. **Pure CLI Approach**: [CLI Usage Guide](enterprise-batch/CLI-USAGE.md) - Uses AWS CLI commands directly with JSON files, without any custom scripts

+Both approaches demonstrate how to enable developers across an organization to submit workloads to centralized AWS Batch compute environments.

 ## AWS Batch GPU Processing Guide